audiodude/tiny-nomic/mutable_rules/312_Github-repository.md

    materially affect the operation of the rules or the game.
 An example of this would be removing or replacing the LICENSE or README files.

+Pull Requests must:

+1. Have no lines in the affected file(s) that have a width of greater than 79.

 The proper way to propose a rule-change is a Pull Request.
 Players vote on Pull Requests/proposals by putting either "+1" or "-1" as a comment on the Pull Request, or by using the proper :thumbsup: or :thumbsdown: emoji on the Pull Request comment.